Jørn Nielsen

-Jørn Nielsen is a former Danish mobster and high-ranking Hells Angels member.
+Jørn Nielsen (born 5 June 1960) is a Danish former mobster and high-ranking Hells Angels member.

 Life

 Nielsen's criminal career began in 1975 when he was arrested for fighting at a bar as a 15-year-old.
 In 1978, he was sentenced to two and a half years in prison for stabbing another man in a bar.
 He bought his first motorcycle in 1978 and when he was released from prison in 1980, he founded the Hells Angels Motorcycle Club's first chapter in Denmark, located in Nørrebro, Copenhagen.